PhantomPixelDev/HiCloudMP/README.md

 3. Choose whether to add to your library or directly to a playlist

 ### Adding Cloud Accounts
-1. Click "Add Cloud" to add a cloud storage account
+1. Click "Add Cloud" to add a WebDAV storage account
-2. Select the cloud service type (WebDAV, Dropbox)
-3. Enter your credentials
+2. Enter your WebDAV server details (URL, username, password)
-4. Click "Scan Cloud" to discover your music files
+3. Click "Scan Cloud" to discover your music files

 ### Creating Playlists
 1. Add tracks to the current queue